optimove-tech/Optimove-SDK-Unity/README.md

 ##### For the ExampleApp project

 6. Create `Assets/OptimoveConfigFiles/optimove.json`, set credentials
-7. If building for iOS add `OptimoveSDK.xcframework` and `OptimoveSDKCore.xcframework` to `Assets/.OptimoveNativeAssets` folder
+7. If building for iOS add `OptimoveSDK.xcframework`, `OptimoveSDKCore.xcframework` and `OptimoveNotificationServiceExtension.xcframework` to `Assets/.OptimoveNativeAssets` folder
-8. build project
+8. build project.
+Depending on values in `optimove.json` this automatically adds capabilities, NotificationServiceExtension and sets up Xcode project.

 ##### In Xcode project

-9. signing
+9. signing (if was not set in Unity Player Settings)
 10. Switch to New Build System in File -> Project Settings -> Build System (likely already on).
 This is necessary to use xcframeworks.
-11. add NotificationServiceExtension
-12. paste `NotificationService.m` contents (copy from docs)
-13. Add App Groups capability to the extension target.
-Set group to `group.{bundleId}.optimove`
-14. Add `OptimoveNotificationServiceExtension.xcframework` to the extension target (drag under frameworks, copy files).
-Select `Do Not Embed` option.
-This is equivalent to adding it to `Link Binary With Libraries` section in `Build phases`.
-15. Add `OptimoveNotificationServiceExtension.xcframework` to the application target.
-Select `Embed and sign` option.
-This is equivalent to adding it to `Link Binary With Libraries` and `Embed Frameworks` sections in `Build phases`.
-Simulator builds (as chosen in unity) don't have general tab, add the framework in Build phases.

 # License